tminus109/foundation/hacker_rank/exercises/left_rotation.md

 Function Description: Complete the function rotLeft.

-rotLeft has the following parameter(s): int a[n]: the array to rotate;
+rotLeft has the following parameter(s):

+int a[n]: the array to rotate;

 int d: the number of rotations.

-Returns: int a'[n]: the rotated array.
+Returns: int a[n]: the rotated array.

 Input Format:

-The first line contains two space-separated integers n and d, the size of a and the number of left rotations.
+The first line contains integer n, the number of left rotations.
-The second line contains n space-separated integers, each an a[i].
+The second line contains n integers, each an a[i].

 Constraints:

 1 <= n <= 10⁵

 1 <= d <= n

 1 <= a[i] <= 10⁶

-Sample Input:
+Sample Input: [1, 2, 3, 4, 5], 4
-5 4
-1 2 3 4 5

-Sample Output:
+Sample Output: [5, 1, 2, 3, 4]
-5 1 2 3 4

 https://www.hackerrank.com/challenges/ctci-array-left-rotation/problem